Single adults without children

-There are four different requests that can be filed with the court to start a name change.
 The first is for single adults without children.
 There are a few factors that must be fulfilled.
 You have to be at least 18 and a resident of the county where you are filing the request.
-You also cannot have any children.
+In addition. you also cannot have any children.
 You must be ready to tell the court if you are a convicted felon.
 Finally, you must be aware that this will not help you avoid any obligations nor can you use your name to commit fraud.

-Most of the other forms of name change have the same requirements.
 There is a special name change request for anyone with children.
-The requirements are exactly the same as the first change, only that you have at least one minor child.
+The requirements are almost identical the same as the first change, with the major difference being that you have at least one minor child.

 Finally, there is a name change procedure specifically used for entire families requesting a name change.
 The only thing that is different about a name change for an entire family is the paperwork involved.
 You obviously must be the guardian/mother/father of your children.
 It is important to remember that this process will not affect paternity or guardianship at all.